-Trump, Saudi crown prince, vow to stifle terror financing
+Trump, new Saudi crown prince vow to ease tension with Qatar

-WASHINGTON (AP) — President Donald Trump has called Saudi Arabia’s new crown prince to congratulate him on his elevation.
+WASHINGTON (AP) — President Donald Trump called Saudi Arabia’s new crown prince Wednesday as the U.S. stepped up efforts to mediate a crisis between Qatar and America’s closest regional allies.

+The president called Crown Prince Mohammed bin Salman after Saudi Arabia’s King Salman appointed his 31-year-old son as crown prince.
+The elevation places Mohammed bin Salman as first-in-line to the throne and removed the country’s counterterrorism czar and a figure well-known to Washington from the line of succession.

-The White House said Wednesday that Trump called Crown Prince Mohammed bin Salman to express their shared commitment to “cutting off all support for terrorists and extremists, as well as how to resolve the ongoing dispute with Qatar.”
+The White House said in a statement that the two leaders expressed their shared commitment to “cutting off all support for terrorists and extremists, as well as how to resolve the ongoing dispute with Qatar.”

 Several members of the Gulf Cooperation Council, including Saudi Arabia, recently cut ties with Qatar, accusing it of funding extremism.

-Trump and Salman also discussed efforts to achieve peace between Israel and the Palestinians.
+Trump injected the U.S. into the volatile crisis among America’s Mideast allies, siding with Saudi Arabia and other countries against Qatar.

 Most Read Stories